Agentnir18/Agentnir18/README.md

 **`Junior Developer/Graphics Designer`**

-I'm a junior developer and does grphic design as a hobby.
+I'm a junior developer and does graphic design as a hobby.
 All coding projects are built as my personal portfolio, for solving real-life problems with code.

 ### 🧰 Languages and Frameworks I know